positivesocial/CAI-Intake/docs/USER_GUIDE.md

 # CAI Intake User Guide

 Welcome to CAI Intake!
-This guide will help you get started with the platform and make the most of its features.
+This comprehensive guide will help you get started with the platform and make the most of its powerful features for cutlist management.

 ## Table of Contents